Cenote Atik: Art Meets Jungle

 Tulum has two main seasons, with a couple of sweet spots in between:

-Dry season (November to April): the best weather, with sunny skies and lower humidity, but also the biggest crowds and the highest prices.
+Dry season (December to April): the best weather, with sunny skies and lower humidity, but also the biggest crowds and the highest prices.

 Rainy season (June to October): hotter and more humid with short showers, but far quieter and noticeably cheaper.

-Shoulder months (May and early November): the in-between windows that balance decent weather, thinner crowds, and better value.
+Shoulder months (May and November): the in-between windows that balance decent weather, thinner crowds, and better value.

 Budget travelers should look at the rainy season, June to October, when hotels discount their rates and flights run cheaper.
 Most rainy days still see hours of sunshine between short showers.
 This is also the cheapest stretch of the year, so if price is the priority, this is your window, with the trade-offs covered honestly below.